-No, you don’t need to install any software but your browser to address the iQunet Sensor Dashboard.
-Neither is there any license fee to be paid.
-By purchasing the product, you have paid for both the hardware and installed software.
-We advise a Chrome browser, but any browser webRTC ready will do fine (check http://iswebrtcreadyyet.com/legacy.html to see if your browser supports this open source development).
-Try to browse the dashboard on a WebRTC ready browser on any device like your smartphone, tablet, etc. It will work fine too.
+There is no need to install any additional software apart from your browser in order to access the iQunet Sensor Dashboard.
+Furthermore, there are no license fees to be paid.
+When you purchase the product, you have already paid for both the hardware and the pre-installed software.
+We recommend using a Chrome browser, although any browser that is webRTC ready will work fine.
+You can check if your browser supports this open-source development by visiting http://iswebrtcreadyyet.com/legacy.html.
+Additionally, you have the option to access the Sensor Dashboard using a webRTC compatible browser on various devices, including smartphones, tablets, and more.

 As long as the Servers (and Repeaters) are connected to the mains, data collection and monitoring remains ongoing, even without internet/intranet connection.
 The iQunet sensor network stays up and running because we compute “in the edge”, not in the cloud.
 Data is stored nearby the sensor network.
 Only visualization (via browser) is done over the network.